kibeert/wikipedia_app/README.md

 ## Credits

-This project was created by [Your Name] and is licensed under the MIT License.
+This project was created by kibeert and is licensed under the MIT License.

 ## License